 The most powerful tool is a complete loss mitigation application submitted before the foreclosure complaint is filed in Connecticut Superior Court.
 Federal dual tracking protections prevent the complaint from being filed while a complete application is pending.
 The modification runs without any judicial proceeding — no Superior Court case, no mediation schedule, no Law Day.
 Connecticut's 12-to-24-month judicial process is avoided entirely.
 This is the cleanest outcome and the approach that produces the best results.

-After the complaint is filed, Connecticut's Foreclosure Mediation Program is one of the most powerful tools available.
-Qualifying owner-occupants can request mediation by filing the mediation request form after the complaint is filed.
+After the complaint is filed, Connecticut's Foreclosure Mediation Program under CGS § 49-31l is one of the most powerful tools available.
+Under § 49-31l, the lender must attach a mediation notice to the writ, summons, and complaint served on the homeowner, and the homeowner must file an appearance and mediation certificate form within 15 days of the return date to participate.
 The mediation is administered by the Connecticut Judicial Branch — not a private mediator — giving it institutional credibility and accountability.
 The lender must participate.
 The mediator facilitates structured discussions about modification, repayment plans, short sales, and other resolutions.

 Connecticut's mediation program has produced a high rate of positive outcomes for homeowners who participate effectively.
 Effective participation means arriving with current income documentation, a modification application already under servicer review, and a realistic modification proposal.
 The mediation creates a formal, court-supervised opportunity for modification discussions that is among the strongest available in any state.